LHC Results Do Battle with Supersymmetry

 From a purely theoretical standpoint, supersymmetry also helps resolve physics at the very small scale of particles (quantum physics) and physics at the very large scale (general relativity) by offering ways to fuse the two into a Grand Unified Theory (GUT), whereby, at extremely high energies (above 1016 GeV), the electromagnetic, weak nuclear, and strong nuclear forces are fused into a single unified field.

-It’s worth taking a moment to talk about what physicists mean by “symmetry,” and why it matters to formulation of a GUT.
+Mix and Match It's worth taking a moment to talk about what physicists mean by "symmetry," and why it matters to formulation of a GUT.
 For instance, quantum chromodynamics (QCD) describes the strong nuclear force and the way various quarks interact with each other.
-There are quarks of three different “colors” that can be randomly interchanged, just like a shell game, so those quarks share a similar internal symmetry.
+There are quarks of three different "colors" that can be randomly interchanged, just like a shell game, so those quarks share a similar internal symmetry.

 Supersymmetry extends this interchangeable shuffling to incorporate all subatomic particles.
 See, not all potential couplings are feasible in the current standard model.
 Fermions (the particles that make up matter) and bosons (messenger particles that carry fundamental forces) can't mix at all because they have such vastly different properties.